arbor-sim/arbor/doc/install.rst

     export CXX=`which mpicxx`

     # configure with mpi, tbb threading and compiled with optimizations
-    cmake .. -DARB_DISTRIBUTED_MODEL=mpi \      # Use MPI
+    cmake .. -DARB_WITH_MPI=ON \           # Use MPI
-             -DCMAKE_BUILD_TYPE=release  \      # Optimizations on
+             -DCMAKE_BUILD_TYPE=release    # Optimizations on
-             -DARB_THREADING_MODEL=tbb   \      # TBB threading library

     # run unit tests for global communication on 2 MPI ranks
     mpirun -n 2 ./tests/global_communication.exe

+(Note that 'release' build is in fact the default configuration for Arbor.)

-The example above set ``CC`` and ``CXX`` environment variables to use compiler wrappers provided by the MPI implementation.
-It is recommended to use compiler wrappers for MPI, unless you know what you are doing and have a specific use case or issue to work around.
+The example above sets the ``CC`` and ``CXX`` environment variables to use compiler wrappers provided by the MPI implementation.
+While the configuration process will attempt to find MPI libraries and build options automatically, we recommend using the supplied MPI compiler wrappers in preference.

 ..
 Note::
     MPI distributions provide **compiler wrappers** for compiling MPI applications.